einaros/vulnscrape/README.md

 Will start scraping at http://services.mydomain.com, and only follow (continue scraping) urls on that subdomain.
 All links from all mydomain.com subdomains will eventually be run through the heuristics scanner.

+    ./vulnscrape.rb -u http://xss.progphp.com -h

+Includes header heuristics, as demonstrated by a few of the XSS vectors on the progphp test site.